Sliding-Window Thompson Sampling for Non-Stationary Settings: Regret Analysis for Abruptly Changing Environments

-\end{ass} This assumption captures the intuition of the abruptly changing restless bandit setting that ensures that, in every phase $\mathcal{F}_\psi$, the optimal arm $i^*(t)$ does not change.
-Notice that given Assumption \ref{ass:fasiabruptly}, we can define $\mathcal{F}_{\tau}$ as the union of those set of times of length $\tau$ after every breakpoint, formally:
+Let us characterize the sets introduced in Definition~\ref{def:sets}, namely $\mathcal{F_\tau}$ and $\mathcal{F_\tau}^\complement$, using the concepts of phase and pseudophase.
+We can express $\mathcal{F}_{\tau}$ as the union of the set of rounds of length $\tau$ after every breakpoint, formally: